JasonArilani/eternal-darkness-ap/README.md

 1. Open Dolphin.
 2. Load the patched Anthony pre-alpha ISO.
 3. Start or load into Anthony’s chapter.
+[Jump to Game is recommended]
-4. Make sure you are on a Chattur’gha alignment playthrough.
+4. Choose your alignment.

 ---